jbequ5/Hydrogen/ReadMe.md

 ## The Foundation

 We are not building neural operators from scratch.
-We are building on two mature, production-grade foundations:
+We are building on three mature, production-grade foundations:

 **PhysicsNeMo** (NVIDIA) provides the reference implementations: FNO, PINO, DeepONet, GNO, OFormer with built-in physics-informed losses, conservation constraints, spectral layers, boundary handling, and UQ tooling.
 It is the PyTorch of physics-informed neural operators—battle-tested in industrial deployments from climate modeling to semiconductor design.

 **NeuralOperator** (the library behind the Berner et al. Nature paper) provides the mathematical backbone: the layer conversions that make standard architectures discretization-agnostic, the quadrature weights that preserve conservation, the spectral and graph operator implementations.
 It is the reference implementation of the theory.

+**Julia & the SciML Ecosystem** — The mathematical backbone for the symbolic layer.
+The Julia Lab at MIT built the SciML ecosystem: DifferentialEquations.jl, ModelingToolkit.jl, NeuralPDE.jl, NeuralOperators.jl, DataDrivenDiffEq.jl.
+This is the symbolic mathematics engine that lets us parse PDEs into abstract syntax trees, extract symmetries and conservation laws automatically, discover governing equations from data, and generate deployable CUDA/VHDL/Rust code from symbolic models.

 Hydrogen wraps these libraries in pinned, versioned Docker images.
 Validators pull `hydrogen/validator:pino-v24.09` and get exactly the same PhysicsNeMo + NeuralOperator + PyTorch + CUDA stack every time.
 Miners never install dependencies.
 They only tune the knobs these libraries already expose.

-We are not inventing the engine.
-We are building the **race track, the timing system, and the engineering team that learns from every lap.**
+**We are not inventing the engine.
+We are building the race track, the timing system, and the engineering team that learns from every lap.**

 ---

-## The Symbolic Layer: Physics-Aware Intelligence
+## The Symbolic Layer: Giving Neural Operators a Physics Brain

 Hydrogen integrates **ModelingToolkit.jl** (Julia's symbolic modeling framework) as a **symbolic preprocessing and reasoning layer** that sits between challenge definition and neural operator training.